Example Fire Risk Assessment Report

 Use this risk assessment template to identify and control risks in the workplace.
 It involves a systematic examination of a workplace to identify hazards, assess injury severity and likelihood and implement control measures to reduce risks.

-With this fire risk assessment software and mobile template, you can produce professional reports from fire safety data filled out on site.
+With this fire risk assessment software and mobile app, you can produce professional reports from fire safety data filled out on site.
 You simply choose actions and recommendations from a series of detailed context-sensitive checklists.

 Book an online demonstration so we can show you around the mobile app, and the desktop database & reporting system.